 Nor are you being lame.

 Accepting a compliment with straightforwardness and without fuss is a direct, classy way to respond.
 It’s being assertive.

-Of course, there is another big reason to accept compliments, outlined in Key #3: by accepting compliments we can become accustomed to the possibility that we actually do deserve them.
+Of course, there is another big reason to accept compliments, outlined elsewhere in the book.
+By accepting compliments we can become accustomed to the possibility that we do deserve them.
 Then we begin to ‘let them in’, where they reignite our innate feeling of being loveable.
 And then we feel valued.
 Not by others, but by ourselves.
 (That’s the best kind.)